mosip/commons/kernel/kernel-config-server/README.md

 #Path inside the GIT repo where config files are stored, in our case they are inside config directory
 #SPRING_CLOUD_CONFIG_SERVER_COMPOSITE_0_SEARCH_PATHS=<folder-in-git-repository-containing-configuration>

-# Disabling health endpoints to improve performance of config server while in development, can be commented out in production.
+# To disable health endpoint to improve performance of config server while in development
-health.config.enabled=false
+# health.config.enabled=false

 #For encryption of properties
 ###########################################